 The sensor is designed to measure vital signs for the patient.
 When ingested by the patient, the stomach acid helps to activate this sensor chip.
 Information relayed wirelessly back to a smartphone includes the patient's adherence to the medical regimen and biostatistics including the patient's heart rate.

-The design and development of ingesitble sensors dates back to the early 1960s, when this technology was used for monitoring core temperature of animals and humans.
-NASA developed an ingestible temperature sensor in 1980s to measure the core temperature of astronauts.
+The design and development of ingestible sensors date back to the early 1960s when this technology was used for monitoring the core temperature of animals and humans.
+NASA developed an ingestible temperature sensor in the 1980s to measure the core temperature of astronauts.

 This sensor was later adopted by athletes to monitor the core temperature of the players during games, and wirelessly transmit core body temperature data to trainers on the sidelines.